 4.2.1 Tangible Value

 Tangible business value can be observed, measured, and compared.
-The most common form this value can take is the dollar figure that we believe customers will pay to acquire and use the product.
-In this case, the term “business value” is a synonym for “company asset”.
+The most common form of this value is the dollar figure we believe customers will pay to acquire and use the product.
+In this case, “business value” is a synonym for “company asset”.

 A product, software, idea, or service is valuable if it satisfies the below conditions: